OpenAdvertisingProtocol/OpenAdvertisingProtocol/model/schemas/README.md

-OpenAdvertisingProtocol
+Open Advertising Protocol Schemas
 =======================

-This is the main repository for the Open Advertising Protocol.
+This where we store the schemas of the models for the Open Advertising Protocol.
+Although the schemas are represented in XML Schemas, the Open Advertising Protocol is intented to support both XML and JSON.